 These birds are quite interesting to watch.
-Though they are often regarded to come in pairs, these birds can be kept either in pairs or alone inside the cage for lovebirds.
+Though they are often regarded to come in pairs, these birds can be kept either in pairs or alone inside the best cage for lovebirds.
 A hand-raised lovebird that has been kept alone yet handheld everyday will grow to be sociable and with a lot of personality.

 Just like other bird species, lovebirds love to explore and can be quite active all the day.
 You will often hear them chattering and producing high-pitched sounds at times, which can indicate that can also be temperamental at times.